cWillow/website/docs/preset-env.md

 `"usage"` | `"entry"` | `false`, defaults to `false`.

-> This option adds direct references to the `core-js` module as bare imports.
+> Note: This option adds direct references to the `core-js` module as bare imports.
 Thus `core-js` will be resolved relative to the file itself and needs to be accessible.
 You may need to specify `core-js@2` as a top level dependency in your application if there isn't a `core-js` dependency or there are multiple versions.

 This option configures how `@babel/preset-env` handles polyfills.